ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 ## Domain model
 The domain model for our Chirp application consists of the classes Cheep, Author, Follow and the relations between them, can be seen in the figure below.
+Author inherits from Microsoft.AspNetCore.Identity's IdentityUser.
 ![](images/DomainModelChirp.drawio.png)